ThiagoBfim/MailTracking/README.md

 # MailTracking
 API to send Mail with Tracking.

 This API will store in a database the e-mails to be send, and will track the e-mail state.

 There are 3 states of email: "PENDING","SENT","READ"

-This API support a file CSV with 3 columns: destinatario, message, assunto that will be used to create the emails in the database.
+This API support a file CSV with 3 columns: addressee, message, subject that will be used to create the emails in the database.
-For used, send a post to <b><SERVER-URL>/upload<b> with the csv file.
+To use, send a post to <b><SERVER-URL>/upload</b> with the csv file.

 #### How use:
 You should have to create a file named "prod.properties", who's should have the datasource and the mail private properties.

 This project have to be on internet.
-And the propertie <b><i>mail.system.domainName<i></b> have to be configured, for use the tracking mode.
+And the propertie <b><i>mail.system.domainName</i></b> have to be configured, for use the tracking mode.
 Otherwise, the tracking mode will not work.

 #### Technology used in this project use: